Appearance

 The invoke

-subcommand helps you send requests to the control plane emulator, as well as remote functions.
+subcommand helps you send requests to the local Lambda emulator, as well as remote functions.
+Before you use this command, you need to start the local emulator in a different terminal by calling the Watch subcommand.

 If your Rust project only includes one function, in the package's main.rs file, you can invoke it by sending the data that you want to process, without extra arguments.
 For example: